 Holding Ground runs on people who decide this matters.
 No government strings.
 No waitlists for dignity.
 Neighbors funding a place for neighbors to land.

-Holding Ground is a Colorado nonprofit.
+Holding Ground is a Colorado nonprofit corporation, EIN 42-3677454, formed July 2026.
 501(c)(3) status is pending — we expect contributions to become tax-deductible retroactively once approved.